thinkloop/todo-app/README.md

 });
 ```

-In this optimized example, the expensive computations are moved to a separate memoized function that only runs when `todos` or `searchPhrase` have changed, otherwise it returns the cached result.
-Additionally, since the same reference to the same object is being returned, they can be compared using strict equals, and reduce unnecessary re-renders in react.
+In this optimized example, the expensive computations are moved to a separate memoized function that only runs when `todos` or `searchPhrase` have changed, otherwise it returns a cached result.
+Additionally, since cached results can be compared using strict equals, they can also be used to minimize unnecessary re-renders in the react ui.

 ### Run